iotaledger/iri/STYLEGUIDE.md

 ## Coding style

 ### Formatting
+Please use the Eclipse formatting files `format_settings.epf` and `format.importorder` in the main directory of the repository.
+IntelliJ users can use the [Eclipse Code Formatter](https://plugins.jetbrains.com/plugin/6546-eclipse-code-formatter)

 #### Use line breaks wisely
 There are generally two reasons to insert a line break: